 Research has shown that not eating enough calcium-rich foods can increase the risk of kidney stones.

 Intake of skimmed or low-fat milk, cottage cheese, and ricotta has been shown to have the greatest protective effects.
-For example, in this study, drinking two or more glasses of skimmed milk a day led to a 42% lower risk of developing kidney stones than drinking less than one glass of skimmed milk a month.
+For example, in this study, drinking two or more glasses of skimmed milk a day led to a 42% lower risk of developing kidney stones compared to drinking less than one glass of skimmed milk a month.

 Eating two or more half-cup servings of ricotta or cottage cheese has also been linked with a 30% reduced risk of kidney stones.
 These effects are believed to be the result of calcium’s ability to reduce the absorption of oxalates, which make up the stones.